Koker trilogy

 The Koker trilogy is a series of three films directed by acclaimed Iranian film-maker Abbas Kiarostami: Where Is the Friend's House?
 (1987), Life, and Nothing More... (a.k.a.
 And Life Goes On, 1992) and Through the Olive Trees (1994).
 The designation was made by film theorists and critics, rather than by Kiarostami himself, who resists the designation and notes that the films are connected only by the accident of place (referring to the fact that Koker is the name of a northern Iranian village).
 He has suggested that it might be more appropriate to consider the latter two titles plus Taste of Cherry (1997) as a trilogy, since these are connected by the theme of life's preciousness.

 Plot

 Where Is the Friend's House? depicts the simple story of a young boy who travels from Koker to a neighbouring village to return the notebook of a schoolmate.

-Life and Nothing More follows a father and his young son as they drive from Tehran to Koker in search of the two young boys who had acted in Where Is the Friend's House?, fearing that the two might have perished in the 1990 Iran earthquake that killed 50,000 people in northern Iran.
+And Life Goes On follows a father and his young son as they drive from Tehran to Koker in search of the two young boys who had acted in Where Is the Friend's House?, fearing that the two might have perished in the 1990 Iran earthquake that killed 50,000 people in northern Iran.

-Through the Olive Trees examines the making of a small scene from Life, forcing the viewer to witness a peripheral drama from Life as the central drama in Olive.
+Through the Olive Trees examines the making of a small scene from And Life Goes On, forcing the viewer to witness a peripheral drama from Life as the central drama in Olive.